SPMIC-UoN/xtract/README.md

 ---------------------------------------------------------------------

 ## Running XTRACT:
-  XTRACT automatically detects if $SGE_ROOT is set and if so uses FSL_SUB For optimal performance, use the GPU version!!!!
+  XTRACT automatically detects if $SGE_ROOT is set and if so uses FSL_SUB.
+  For optimal performance, use the GPU version!!!!

 ---------------------------------------------------------------------